PREGNANCY CENTER TRUTH #PCTruth

 Since 2003, the three major national pregnancy center networks (Care Net, Heartbeat International, and NIFLA) have trained more than 5,000 professionals in the management of medical centers.

 In 2019, registered nurses and medical sonographers poured over 400,000 hours into serving families at pregnancy help centers across the country.
-About 7,500 medical professionals volunteered their services that same year, providing care at no cost to the client
+About 7,500 medical professionals volunteered their services that same year, providing care at no cost to the client.

 Currently, there are about 600 non-medical pregnancy centers in the country providing material resources, peer counseling, and education to women in need of support.
 Non-medical centers are unlicensed because the services they offer are non-medical; no medical license is required to provide families with diapers, clothes, and parenting classes.
 Requiring non-medical pregnancy centers to be licensed would be like requiring your local soup kitchen to hold a medical license.
 It just wouldn’t make sense.